 The system of Emergency Medical Services, commonly referred to as EMS, has witnessed constant evolution, ever since its inception.
 In India, particularly, EMS earlier was more often than not, described as ‘fragmented’.
-However, a lot has changed since then, and today, the country takes pride in its EMS that has grown from strength to strength and continues to undergo exponential expansion.
-As part of its EMS, the country has also recognized the value of an EMT’s job, especially with regard to its ambulance services.
+However, a lot has changed since then, and today, the country takes pride in its EMS which has grown from strength to strength and continues to undergo exponential expansion.
+As part of its EMS, the country has also recognized the value of an Emergency Medical Technician (EMTs) job, especially with regard to its ambulance services.

-Furthermore, Indian EMS has successfully gone beyond borders, as several international organisations and academic institutions have been associating with its providers.
-With the EMS system witnessing an exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for EMT jobs.
+Furthermore, Indian EMS has successfully gone beyond borders, as several international organizations and academic institutions have been associating with its providers.
+With the EMS system witnessing exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for Emergency Technician jobs.

 Currently, there are tens of thousands of vacancies for trained EMTs who can be employed for ambulance services under Indian EMS.
-With the increasing significance of EMS, several universities and institutes of India have incorporated recognised degree, diploma and certificate programmes to educate aspiring EMTs.
+With the increasing significance of EMS, several universities and institutes in India have incorporated recognized degree, diploma and certificate programs to educate aspiring EMTs.

-Moreover, following the launch of the Ayushman Bharat scheme in September last year, a number of these healthcare academies have been focusing on inculcating a state-of the-art curriculum with regard to their EMT programmes to make students more employable.
+Moreover, following the launch of the Ayushman Bharat scheme in September last year, a number of these healthcare academies have been focusing on inculcating a state-of-the-art curriculum with regard to their EMT programs to make students more employable.

 As a pioneer in Emergency Medical Response Services and Patient Transport Services in India since 2005, Ziqitza Healthcare Limited (ZHL) has had its biggest USP in the holistic medical training it provides its EMTs.
-It has a plethora of well-grounded training programmes comprising its principles taught by an experienced faculty, to make aspiring EMTs well-equipped for prompt decision making in highly stressful scenarios.
-Trainees are put in real life situations to add the element of reality, and are consistently monitored throughout their course so that confidence is instilled, and further support is provided for them to secure EMT jobs on course completion.
+It has a plethora of well-grounded training programs comprising its principles taught by an experienced faculty, to make aspiring EMTs well-equipped for prompt decision-making in highly stressful scenarios.
+Trainees are put in real-life situations to add the element of reality and are consistently monitored throughout their course so that confidence is instilled, and further support is provided for them to secure EMT jobs on course completion.

-Moreover, ZHL recruits thousands of people for EMT jobs annually for its ambulance and related services, who have been trained under its sister concern, Life Supporters Institute of Health Sciences (LIHS), a registered not-for-profit, recognised by The Government Of India for EMT and paramedic Training.
+Moreover, ZHL recruits thousands of people for EMT jobs annually for its ambulance and related services, who have been trained under its sister concern, Life Supporters Institute of Health Sciences (LIHS), a registered not-for-profit, recognized by The Government Of India for EMT and Paramedic Training.